Magesh08/Magesh08/README.md

 - ✨ I’m looking to collaborate on Flutter

-- 🧑🏾‍💻 I’m interested in Native App Development, Daer, and Flutter.
+- 🧑🏾‍💻 I’m interested in Native App Development, Dart, and Flutter.

 - 📫 How to reach me **mageshvaran16@gmail.com**